Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning

 The data from \citetalias{kounkel2020} was partitioned into three disjoint sets where each served a distinct purpose in classifier development.
 The training set, containing the first $80\%$ of the sources, was comprised of the stars for the model to train off of.
 The development set, containing the next $10\%$ of the sources, was used during training to evaluate model performance but was never shown to the model as examples.
 The testing set, containing the last $10\%$ of sources, was only used after tuning to confirm generalization.

 With the training set in place, we augmented the catalog in order to increase performance.
 The subsets that were sampled for augmentation included PMS stars from \citetalias{kounkel2020}, the non-PMS stars from \citetalias{kounkel2020}, and the randomly selected 3 million star sample from Gaia DR2 (see Section \ref{sec:classsample}.
-Due to the difference in size of these subsets, all the stars in each of these subsets was sampled certain amount of times, changing $\pi$ and $A_V$ to affect the flux, to produce the augmented sample.
-The number of times each star was sampled was treated as a hyperparameter in the training process \ref{tab:classparams}.
+Due to the difference in size of these subsets, all the stars in each of these subsets were sampled certain amount of times, changing $\pi$ and $A_V$ to affect the flux, to produce the augmented sample.
+The number of times each star was sampled was treated as a hyperparameter in the training process with the tested sample rates listed in Table \ref{tab:classparams}.
 Multiple models were trained on all permutations of the augmentation ratios, however adjusting the ratios did not appear to have a strong impact on the performance of the model.